Marketing push helps online fashion retailer Boohoo to sales rise

-LONDON British online fashion retailer Boohoo.com (BOOH.L) said price investments and higher marketing spend had helped accelerate sales growth in its key UK market in its first quarter.
+LONDON, June 10 British online fashion retailer Boohoo.com said price investments and higher marketing spend had helped accelerate sales growth in its key UK market in its first quarter.

 The firm, which designs, sources, markets and sells own-brand clothing, shoes and accessories online to a core market of 16-24 year-old consumers in Britain and globally, said UK sales had risen 27 percent in the three months to May 31.